Frequently Asked Questions

 - Library with 225,000-volume capacity, reading rooms and rare books facility.
 We currently offer: Print Books: 90,000 volumes; Electronic Books: 47,700 titles;Print Periodicals: 300 titles;Electronic Periodicals:18,500 full-text titles;Databases: 70 (Most of them with full-text access);VHS/DVDs: 1,700 titles;Audio CDs: 430 titles

 - Computer access available in all administrative and academic buildings including all classrooms, library, residence halls and select outside gathering locations.
-Wireless network available in designated areas.
+Wireless network available.

 - Beautiful 103-acre campus in South Orange County, California, three miles from the Pacific Ocean (if you're a bird) and nine miles driving -- in the City of Aliso Viejo

 - Campus surrounded by a 4,000-acre wilderness park on 85% of its border